directvt/vtm/doc/command-line-options.md

 Applet                     | Type | Arguments
 ---------------------------|------|------------------------------------------
-Teletype Console (default) | vtty | CUI application with arguments to run.
-Terminal Emulator          | term | CUI application with arguments to run.
-DirectVT Gateway           | dtvt | DirectVT-aware application to run.
-DirectVT Gateway with TTY  | dtty | CUI application to run, forwarding DirectVT I/O.
+Teletype Console (default) | vtty | CUI application with arguments to run Terminal Emulator          | term | CUI application with arguments to run DirectVT Gateway           | dtvt | DirectVT-aware application to run DirectVT Gateway with TTY  | dtty | CUI application to run, forwarding DirectVT I/O

 The following commands have a short form:
   - `vtm -r vtty <cui_app...>` can be shortened to `vtm <cui_app...>`.